tyson-swetnam/2018-10-27-Tucson/index.md

       <h4 id="editor-windows">Windows</h4>
 <p>
-	Click the Start button and type 'git bash' into the search window.<br> Click on Git Bash to open the shell.<br>
+	Click the Start button and type 'git bash' into the search window.<br> Click on the "Git Bash" icon to open the shell.<br>
 	Type 'nano test.txt' to open a text editor. <strong>IF this does not open the nano text editor contact the workshop administrator at the email listed above.</strong><br>
 	Type 'Test'.<br>
-	To exit the nano editor type Ctrl^X (Additional commands are listed at the bottom of the text edito window.
+	To exit the nano editor press Ctrl and type 'x' (a.k.a. '^X'; additional commands are listed at the bottom of the text edito window.
       </p>
     </div>
     <div class="col-md-4">